fwuffyboi/peek/README.md

 ![Screenshot](/src/assets/readme/ss-api-index.png)
 URL: `/`

 The above screenshot shows the index page of the API.
-This is the response from the `/` endpoint.

 ### Credits/Contributors